Website Content Thought Starter Helps You Develop Content for Your Site

 • It’s better to have too much content that can be edited down than not enough.
 Try to anticipate your buyers’ questions and informational needs.

 • Don’t settle for generalities and platitudes.
 Prospective customers are looking for differentiating information about you.
-It is not enough to say, “We care about you, we’re more personable and/or we’re more professional.”
+It is not enough to say, “We care about you, we’re more personable, and/or we’re more professional.”
 Generalizations like this won’t cut it.
-Everyone and anyone can make those claims, and does.
+Everyone and anyone can make those claims and does.
 Dig deeper.
 Get specific.
-Provide details, examples, proof.
+Provide details, examples, and proof.

 VERY IMPORTANT: Break your content up into small pieces and work each piece one at a time.